Readers in Matu Chin

 The Research Unit for Multilingualism and Cross-Cultural Communication (RUMACCC) was founded in 2001 by the internationally renowned linguist Michael Clyne (1939-2010) when he was professorial fellow in linguistics at The University of Melbourne.

-The unit then disseminates the results of this research, facilitating cooperation between researchers, those who are the subjects of research, and the potential users of that research.
+RUMACCC then disseminates the results of this research, facilitating cooperation between researchers, those who are the subjects of research, and the potential users of that research.
+In particular, the unit conducts regular free workshops for parents raising their children in more than one language, teachers and others interested in bilingual education.
+Check the news section on this page for upcoming workshops.

 RUMACCC is located in the School of Languages and Linguistics at The University of Melbourne.

-RUMACCC is committed to share its research with the wider community.
+The Research Unit for Multilingualism and Cross-Cultural Communication (RUMACCC) is committed to sharing its research with the wider community.
 In particular, we make available information about bilingualism and multilingualism and materials for people interested and involved in bilingual language acquisition.

 RUMACCC regularly conducts a free workshop for families raising their children bi- or trilingually and for early childhood and pre-school workers, teachers and others interested in bilingual education.